bkahlert/kommons-debug/README.md

 The platform type provides access to some useful features:

-- `Platform.ansiSupport`: To what extent ANSI escape codes are supported.
+- `Platform.ansiSupport`: Returns to what extent ANSI escape codes are supported.
-- `Platform.isDebugging`: Whether the program is running in debug mode.
+- `Platform.isDebugging`: Returns whether the program is running in debug mode.
-- `Platform.isIntelliJ`: Whether the program is running in IntelliJ.
+- `Platform.isIntelliJ`: Returns whether the program is running in IntelliJ.
 - `Platform.onExit`: Allows registering callbacks that are invoked when the program exits.

 ### Stack Trace